pierre-rouleau/usrhome/readme.rst

 ``pel [SUBDIR]``                   Change current directory to PEL_ depot directory or its SUBDIR
                                    if specified.
                                    Set terminal title to 'PEL'.

-``usrhome [SUBDIR]``               Change current directory to USRHOME depot directory or its
+``usrhome [SUBDIR]``               Change current directory to USRHOME depot directory
-                                   SUBDIR if specified.
+                                   or its SUBDIR if specified.
                                    Set terminal title to 'USRHOME'.

+``usrcfg [SUBDIR]``                Change current directory to the USRHOME personal/persistent
+                                   configuration directory, usrcfg
+                                   or its SUBDIR if specified.
+                                   Set terminal title to 'USRHOME:usrcfg'
 ================================== ================================================================